 We are funded by the Commonwealth Government to manage our visitors; therefore, it is our responsibility to ensure that the visitor is screened and trained.
 All you need to do is ensure you make the visitor feel welcome and notify them of significant issues e.g. lock down, illness or death.

-We recruit community visitors for people in aged care homes or living in their own homes and receiving or waitlisted for a home care package, including:
+We recruit volunteer visitors for people in aged care homes or living in their own homes and receiving or waitlisted for a home care package, including:

 Our visitors are the backbone of this program.
 We value our visitors and provide induction training and ongoing support, information and opportunities for optional training.